banago/PHPloy/readme.md

     phploy --list

-## Sync Revision
+## Updating or "syncing" the remote revision

-If you want to update the `.revision` file on the server with the current revision you are currently on locally, run:
+If you want to update the `.revision` file on the server to match your current local revision, run:

     phploy --sync

-If you want to set it to another previous commit revision, you just repecify the revision like this:
+If you want to set it to another previous commit revision, you just specify the revision like this:

     phploy --sync="your-revision-hash-here"

-## How It Works
+## How it works

 PHPloy stores a file called `.revision` on your server.
 This file contains the hash of the commit that you have deployed to that server.
 When you run phploy, it downloads that file and compares the commit reference in it with the commit you are trying to deploy to find out which files to upload.

 PHPloy also stores a `.revision` file for each submodule in your repository.

 ## Contribute

 If you've got any suggestions, questions, or anything else about PHPloy, [you should create an issue here](https://github.com/banago/PHPloy/issues).

 ## Version history